tink-ab/opsgenie-prometheus-exporter/README.md

     gcloud init

-, select your Github account and your GCP project, update secrets in `decorators.py`, then execute
+, select your Github account and your GCP project, update environment variables in `app.yaml`, then execute

     gcloud app deploy *.yaml